 Note: The order in which breakpoints are arranged through their weight value is extremely important.
 Breakpoints with the smallest min-width should have the lowest weight, while breakpoints with the largest min-width should have a larger weight value.
 By default, modules will order breakpoints from smallest to largest.
 However modules can reverse that order if necessary: for example the Responsive Image module takes care of re-ordering breakpoints from largest to smallest based on the weight value.

 bartik.mobile: label: mobile mediaQuery: '' weight: 0 multipliers: - 1x bartik.narrow: label: narrow mediaQuery: 'all and (min-width: 560px) and (max-width: 850px)' weight: 1 multipliers: - 1x bartik.wide: label: wide mediaQuery: 'all and (min-width: 851px)' weight: 2 multipliers: - 1x

 Breakpoints can be organized into groups.
 Modules and themes should use groups to separate out breakpoints that are meant to be used for different purposes, such as breakpoints for layouts or breakpoints for image sizing.

-If you add a new breakpoints config file during theme testing, you must disable then re-enable the theme to have the new file loaded.
-A cache flush won't do it.
+If you add a new breakpoints config file during theme testing, you can rebuild caches to view the new breakpoints.